Manage Connectors in Presentations with Python

 with slides.Presentation() as presentation:

-# Accesses the shapes collection for a specific slide
+# Access the shapes collection for the first slide.

 shapes = presentation.slides[0].shapes

-# Adds a connector shape to the slide's shape collection
+# Add a connector to the slide's shape collection.

 connector = shapes.add_connector(slides.ShapeType.BENT_CONNECTOR3, 0, 0, 10, 10)